 1 1/4 cup Arborio rice

 1 cup dry white wine (I used a pinot grigio here)

 1/2 teaspoon pepper

 Slice morels, and divide in half.
 Start chicken stock simmering in a pot over very low heat.
 Place a large sauté pan oven medium heat and add butter and olive oil to pan.
 Melt together, and add shallots.
 Saute until soft, and then add until rice. stir until coated with butter, then add wine.
 Cook down until wine is mostly absorbed by rice.
 Start adding chicken stock one half cup at a time, stirring constantly.
 Add additional cup only when previous addition has been mostly absorbed by rice.
 Continue this process until all of the stock has been used up.
-Remove from heat, and stir in parmesan cheese, salt and pepper.
+Remove from heat, and stir in parmesan cheese, salt and pepper, and half of the morels.
 In a separate, small sauté pan, heat the remaining tablespoon of butter and quickly sauté remaining morels.
 Place risotto in serving bowls, and top with the sautéed morels,